SAFETY and AVALANCHE COURSE INFORMATION

 We have a Mutual Aid Response agreement with our neighbor, Schweitzer Mountain Resort.
 This program provides access to a larger number of National Ski Patrollers, additional snowcats, snowmobiles and rescue equipment as needed.

 The Level 1 avalanche course is directed towards recreational skiers, snowboarders and snowmobilers.
-The American Avalanche Association curriculum is taught by Kevin Davis over four days with both classroom and field sessions.
+The American Avalanche Association curriculum is taught over four days with both classroom and field sessions.
 In the classroom students will become acquainted with the three principal contributing factors for avalanches, learn how to evaluate each as they relate to the probable hazard, and use this data for decision making.
 These objectives are achieved through a combination of video, discussion and practical exercises.
 Students will also become familiar with the avalanche forecasting system, rescue organization, and decision making matrices.
 The field session will focus on route selection, hazard identification and evaluation, decision making and rescue (beacon search, group and self-rescue).
 Emphasis is on preparing the students to recognize avalanche prone terrain, make rudimentary evaluations of hazards and, in the event an incident does occur, conduct a safe, timely rescue.
 Course size is limited to 7 students per instructor.

 Course requirements: Students must sign a waiver, be in good health, be capable and equipped to ascend and descend slopes in a backcountry environment; skis and snowboards required.
 All participants need to be equipped with a pack, probe, shovel, avalanche beacon.
 Also, strongly recommended but not required are a snow study kit including booklet, pen/pencil, thermometer(s), 2-meter measuring stick, clinometer, crystal cards and a brush.
 Be prepared to spend the whole day on the snow.

 Some additional materials may be provided for instructional purposes.